-4. Implementation of Corporate Governance Action Plan - 2020/2021
+4. Implementation of Corporate Governance Action Plan - 2021/2022

-4.1 Table 1 below provides the position in respect of implementing the actions from the effectiveness reviews carried out to inform the 2020/2021 AGS:
+4.1 Table 1 below provides the position in respect of implementing the actions from the effectiveness reviews carried out to inform the 2021/22 AGS:

-Table 1 - Corporate Governance 2020/2021 Action Plan - Position Statement as at 31 March 2022
+Table 1 - Corporate Governance Action Plan - 2021/22 AGS - Position Statement as at 31 March 2023

-Ref Action Lead officer Target Completion Date Position as at 31 March 2022 1 To review Financial Regulations and finance related sections of the Council's Constitution with the aim of combining into one document.
-Financial Services Manager 31 March 2022 Due to other priorities and commitments this has not been progressed during 2021/2022 and is included in the Corporate Governance action plan for 2022/2023 2 To implement the effective use of data analytics corporately Jeanette Marples 31 December 2021 An IT software package is currently being trialled to assess suitability - This has been included in the Corporate Governance action plan for 2022/2023
+Ref Action Lead officer Target Completion Date Position as at 31 March 2023 1 To review Financial Regulations and finance related sections of the Council's Constitution with the aim of combining into one document.
+Financial Services Manager 31 March 2023 Due to other priorities and commitments this has not been progressed during 2022/23 and is included in the Corporate Governance action plan for 2023/24 2 To implement the effective use of data analytics corporately Policy & Information Manager 31 December 2022 Progress has been made in respect of the analysis of spatial data but further development is needed for other data types 3 To ensure that "Related Party Transaction" forms are completed by all Members by the prescribed deadline Head of Law and Governance 31 March 2023 All officer forms have been returned, but a small minority of forms relating to ex-Councillors are still outstanding 4 To ensure full compliance with the Transparency Code 2015 Information Governance Manager & Data Protection Officer 30 September 2022 Implemented